 Spain through Jewish Eyes

 Jews arrived with the Phoenicians, before even the Romans came.
 From that time until they were expelled in 1492, they played an essential role in the culture and history of Spain.
 Even until now, Conversos have left their mark on Spain.
 Today over a quarter of the population of Spain is of Jewish heritage.
-That’s why next to Israel, Spain is the most important destination for Jewish travelers who want to rediscover their heritage.
+More Jewish travelers are visiting Spain than ever before.
+Next to Israel, Spain has become the most important destination for the Jewish traveler wanting to rediscover their heritage, legacy and the essential role they played in the culture and history of Spain dating back 2000 years.

 These special tours were designed by our founder to let you do just that.
 She was not only raised in Spain, but is knowledgeable in Jewish Iberian history.
 With her intimate knowledge of Sephardic Spain, she has put together a series of unique itineraries designed to introduce you to both the tragedies and glories of Spain’s Jewish past.
 Yet all were designed around this central premise: